Moore, Montana

 Moore is a town in Fergus County, Montana, United States.
 The population was 194 at the 2020 census.

-Description
+History

 The town began in 1903 with the construction of the Montana Central Railway's line west of Lewistown.
 It was named after Henry D. Moore, who had helped finance the railroad.
+In 1908, Moore produced more wheat than any other community in the Judith Basin and had a modern creamery and ice cream plant.

 Geography

 Moore is located along U.S. Route 87 15 miles from Lewistown.

 According to the United States Census Bureau, the town has a total area of 0.24 sqmi, all land.

 Climate

 The Köppen Climate System classifies the weather as humid continental, abbreviated as Dfb.